iluvjava/Maths/Notebook 2.0 obsidian/AMATH 503 Intro to Partial Differential Equations/Adjoint BVPs Systems.md

 **Remark**

-When $a(x)$ is a constant, then we have an anti-symmetric operator, the negative of the operator  becomes its adjoint.
+When $a(x)$ is a constant, then we have an anti-symmetric operator, the negative of the operator  becomes its adjoint.<mark style="background: #FFF3A3A6;"> The regularity condition for the function $a(x)$ is unclear to me at the time of composing this writing.</mark>

 #### **Example 2 | Generic Second Order**

 > Find the adjoint operator of $L[y] := a(x)y''(x)$, assuming we are on the interval $[a, b]$ and let $B[y]$ to be the appropriate linear operator packing the boundary conditions of the system.

 **Demonstrations**

 consider the inner product form
 $$
 \begin{aligned}